sjaakp/yii2-pluto/README.md

       in the 'bootstrap' namespace.
 Default: `null`
  - **multipleRoles** `boolean` Whether more than one role can be assigned to a user.
 In my opinion this is generally a very bad idea.
 Therefore, default: `false`.
- - **fenceMode** `boolean` Whether the site is 'behind a fence', i.e. completely unaccessible for guest users.
+ - **fenceMode** `boolean|string` Whether the site is 'behind a fence', i.e. completely unaccessible for guest users.
 Every page leads to the login screen.
 Great for development stages.
+Can also be a Permission name, in which case only users with this Permission are granted access.
+      Suitable for a site with a separate 'admin' subdomain.
       Default: `false`.
  - **profileClass** `null|string|array` Name of the class used as [profile](#profile).
 Can also be a configuration array.
       Default: `null`.